Shopify/maintenance_tasks/README.md

 ### Considerations when writing Tasks

-MaintenanceTasks relies on the queue adapter configured for your application to run the job which is processing your Task.
+Maintenance Tasks relies on the queue adapter configured for your application to run the job which is processing your Task.
 The guidelines for writing Task may depend on the queue adapter but in general, you should follow these rules: